mgvez/jsorrery/README.md

 You can use webpack to display the app in a local environment with `npm start`, which will then make the orrery available at http://localhost:3000

-To build the js, you can run webpack directly in the terminal, for example `webpack ./src/index.js dist/bundle.js`. index.html, shaders and img are required to run jsOrrery, and are not built with webpack, only the js is built.
+To build the js, you can run webpack directly in the terminal, for example `webpack --config webpack/prod.config.js`. index.html, shaders and img are required to run jsOrrery, and are not built with webpack, only the js is built.

 Credits
 -------